near/NEPs/specs/Standards/Tokens/FungibleTokenMetadata.md

 A fungible token contract implementing the metadata standard shall contain a field named `ft_metadata`.
 The field will link to a structure with the properties from the interface below.

+A contract may update any metadata fields with the exception of `decimals`.
+A contract MUST NOT update `decimals`, as this can effectively change the balance of all holders.

 **Interface**:

 ```ts